Sargueil-CiTCoM/ipasuite-docs/docs/_sources/install.md.txt

 QuShape `conda update -n qushape qushape -c Sargueil-CiTCoM -c free`

-## Using a virtual machine (Windows user)
+## Using a virtual machine (Windows users)

-Users of Microsoft Windows can use Ipanemap Suite through a virtual machine with a Linux (e.g. Debian or Ubuntu) operating system.
+Users of Microsoft Windows can use Ipanemap Suite through a virtual machine running Linux (e.g. Debian or Ubuntu).